Orangutans in Borneo

 Young orangutans

-While swinging through the high branches of the trees is very impressive, some do it with a baby clinging onto either the belly or the back.
-Orangutan babies stay with their mothers until they are about 5 or 6 years old so it was common to see babies and juveniles with their mothers.
+While swinging through the high branches of the trees is very impressive, some do it with a baby clinging onto either their belly or their back.
+Orangutan babies stay with their mothers until they are about 6 or 7 years old so it was common to see babies and juveniles with their mothers.
 When they are young, they will cling to the mom as she is swinging through the trees.
 Even at the feeding station, the young will keep a grasp of the mother while using the other hand to get food.

 Typically, a mother will not ovulate until her baby leaves so they will have a young every 6 or 7 years.
 However, at one of the feeding stations there was a mother with two babies of different age.
 Whether they were both hers, or one was adopted, I could not tell.

 At night the orangutans sleep in a nest that is constructed each day high in the trees.
-Nest building can be quite elaborate and detailed as we observed in one case, even as it was still mid-afternoon.
+Nest building can be quite elaborate and detailed as we observed in one case, even though it was only mid-afternoon.

 Usually the orangutans ignored the tourists though they clearly kept an eye out for anything amiss.
 Sometimes, though, they seemed like they were performing acrobatics for us.
 One young fellow wandered outside of the rope that marked where tourists could go.
 The ranger came over to keep the tourists back and tried to lead the ape back behind the rope but he pushed the ranger’s hand away.